ankowals/saf/README.md

 Java is used for learning purposes.
-IntelliJ is used as an IDE which makes it easier to write tests and from which tests can be executed.

 To make installation and deployment easy so called project build and dependency management tool is used.
 It is called maven.
 It will automatically download all needed libraries so there is no need to find them manually.
-Maven configuration is available in so called pom.xml file.
-It contains not just dependencies but also plugins.
+Maven configuration is available in so called pom.xml file and setting.xml file.
+Pom.xml contains not just dependencies but also plugins.
 Thanks to this maven can be used to start our tests from command line.
 For this purpose so called surefire plugin is used.

 For logging purposes log4j2 library is used.
 For BDD cucumber-jvm and junit libraries are used.
 For reporting purposes allure library is used.